This information is intended for use by health professionals

 Respiratory, thoracic and mediastinal disorders

-Gastrointestinal haemorrhage, diarrhoea, abdominal pain, dyspepsia
+Gastrointestinal hemorrhage, diarrhoea, abdominal pain, dyspepsia

 Gastric ulcer and duodenal ulcer, gastritis, vomiting, nausea, constipation, flatulence